AleGL92/DataScience/README.md

               To resize and crop those images, the code res.py is used.
 The resulting images were uploaded to the HandPics folder.
               In this code, I have commented what many of the lines do.
   - TF_HoH: Classification of the Human or Horse dataset.
 This code is very similar to the last one, but there are no comments.
-  - NLP: Inside the folder, there are another 4 codes.
+  - NLP: Inside the folder there are 4 codes for natural language processing.
 They show how to predict the sentiment of some reviews, tokenizing the text and using an enmbedding            layer in the model.
-Also          on of the, shows how to create some lyrics, based on the lyrics used to train the model.
+Another of the codes, shows how to create some lyrics, based on the lyrics used to train the model.